-During the year under review, the Company launched a "DKSH Management Trainee Program" with the objective of establishing a development program to attract and groom potential fresh Malaysian graduates into future leaders for the DKSH Group.
+During the year under review, the Company continued for a second year with its "DKSH Management Trainee Program".
+This development program has an objective to attract and groom fresh Malaysian graduates into future managers for the DKSH Group.
 The trainees from this program will be included in the succession plan with career opportunities to be promoted to managerial positions based on technical competencies and career opportunities within the Group.